 The South Platte Water Renewal Partners (SPWRP) Septic Waste Hauling Program provides an EPA approved receiving facility.
 The receiving facility only accepts domestic wastes originating from sanitary uses, specifically from septic tanks and portable toilets from homes and businesses.

-Domestic septic wastes are non-manufactured wastes that have been pumped from a septic tank, treatment tank or waste holding tank and hauled to another location for final treatment or disposal.
+Domestic septic wastes are non-manufactured wastes that have been pumped from a septic tank or waste holding tank and hauled to another location for final treatment or disposal.
 Wastes of any origin other than domestic, such as commercial and industrial processing wastes, water from a groundwater test, or water from a construction operation or process, may NOT be discharged as septic wastes.
-It is illegal to discharge hauled waste directly into the wastewater system (sewers) at any other location other than at an approved waste receiving station.
+It is illegal to discharge hauled waste directly into the wastewater system (sewers) at any other location other than at an approved waste receiving facility.

 Detailed program regulations and requirements can be accessed below.

 How to Obtain a Septic Permit with SPWRP

 Prior to discharging septic wastes at SPWRP, the septic waste hauler must first:

 Step 1 | Obtain Permit Application & Submit to SPWRP

 New haulers: must submit a permit application¹ and a $100 permit fee (check payable to South Platte Water Renewal Partners)

 Existing haulers: may renew their current permit by submitting a new signed permit application¹ and a $100 permit fee (payable to South Platte Water Renewal Partners), thirty (30) days prior to the end of their current permit term

 Step 2 | Complete a “SPWRP Waste Hauler Information Form”